Road Transport Operations France

 The most important of these are:

-• The underground section of the A86 Paris orbital motorway, round the northwest of Paris (not just banned, but impossible due to height restriction)
+• The underground section of the A86 Paris orbital motorway, around the northwest of Paris (not just banned, but impossible due to height restriction)

 • The A6 - A7 motorway route through the centre of Lyon (use the Lyon orbital routes)